Hydrology-IFH/roger/examples/plot_scale/bw_cropland/README.md

 - `run_roger.sh`: Runs the RoGeR model to generate the simulations

 ### irrigation_soil-compaction
-30 mm per day are irrigated according to four irrigation demand rules.
+30 mm per day are irrigated if crop specific irrgation demand occurs.
 Additionally, soil compaction by agricultural wheel trafficking is considered.
 Soil compaction is implemented by reducing the saturated hydraulic conductivity and soil air capacity of the subsoil.

 - `svat_crop.py`: Setup of the RoGeR model
 - `merge_output.py`: Merges the RoGeR  model output into a single *.nc-file